SalahShallapy/JS-Algorithms-DataStructures-Handbook/Algorithms/Sorting-Algorithms/README.md

 - You can learn more about Sorting Algorithms from the [slides](https://cs.slides.com/colt_steele/elementary-sorting-algorithms/fullscreen).

 - You can also track time complexity and how the sorting works for all the algorithms using this [tool](https://www.toptal.com/developers/sorting-algorithms).

+- You can also track how each algorithm sort elements using [visualgo](https://visualgo.net/en/sorting).